ShareMyWebStuff/template-aws-infrastructure/README.md

 ## create-public-ec2

 This cloudformation file creates an EC2 instance, this instance allows us to connect to the database when we need to create items such as tables, stored procedures and data loads.
 The EC2 instance can be sshed through by mySQL workbench.
+The EC2 instance can be recreated or stopped and started when you want to deploy database items.

+**Putty**

+AWS creates a PEM file for the key pair, putty needs a ppk (private key) file.
+The ppk can be generated from the pem file using puttygen.
+1. Download putty.
+2. Open PuttyGen
+3. Click the load button, set the file type to "*" and select the AWS PEM file.
+4. Click save private key.

+After running this script and the successful creation of the EC2 instance.
+Putty can be configured to connect to this EC2 server.

+1. Find the AWS EC2 instance on AWS console.
+2. Select the instance and click the connect button at the top of the screen next to the Launch Instance button.
+This will display the connection details.
+3. Get the user name and IP address of the EC2 instance from the connection screen.
+4. Open the putty connect screen.
+  1. Enter the IP address on the Session tab
+  2. On the connection->Data screen enter the EC2 user name.
+Usually ec2-user.
+  3. On the Connection-> SSH -> Auth screen browse to the ppk we creted earlier.
+  4. Save the connection details and click Open.
+5. You should now be connected to the EC2 Instance.

+**MySQL Workbench SSH PassThrough Setup**

+Once the EC2 Instance is set

+1. Start MySQL workbench on your local computer
+2. Select Database -> Manage Connections from the menu at the top.
+3. Goto your AWS MySQL database and get its end point e.g. sharemytutoring.<unique number>.eu-west-2.rds.amazonaws.com
+4. Set the follow inputs on the Manage Server Connection from Workbench
+  1. Connection Method   Standard TCP/IP over SSH
+  2. SSH Hostname        The IP address of your EC2 instance
+  3. SSH Username        The ec2 username e.g. ec2-user
+  4. SSH Key File        Browse and select the AWS PEM file we generated (KeyPair)
+  5. MySQL Hostname      This is the end point we found at 3.
+  6. MySQL Server Port   3306 - unless you have changed the port number.
+  7. Username            Admin - or the user name you created when creating the database
+5. Click test connection at the bottom of the screen

+You should now be able to connect the the MySQL database via the EC2 instance

 ### Parameters